Multi-Scale Data Assimilation in Turbulent Models: Comparisons with Nudging

 \hyperref[fig:comparison_nudging]{Figure~\ref*{fig:comparison_nudging}} presents a final comparison between EnKF and Nudging for the cases where measurements are taken on the sets $n = 6,7,8$ and $n = 0,1,2$, using $\Delta t_{\textit{obs}} = \tau_{15}$.
 The statistical reconstruction of the ground truth, shown in \hyperref[fig:comparison_nudging]{Fig.~\ref*{fig:comparison_nudging}(a)}, indicates that while the EnKF accurately reproduces the spectral shape in both cases, Nudging leads to energy accumulation when the measured shells are $n = 6,7,8$.
 This is a direct consequence of the localized coupling, as previously discussed.
 This accumulation negatively affects the instantaneous reconstruction of the ground truth, as seen in the normalized $\ell^2$-error (defined in \hyperref[eqn:error_usual]{Eq.(\ref*{eqn:error_usual})}) and shown in \hyperref[fig:comparison_nudging]{Panel~(b)}.
 Strong desynchronization is also evident in the flux, reflected in the normalized flux-based error shown in \hyperref[fig:comparison_nudging]{Panel~(c)}.
 These results highlight the inability of Nudging—unlike that of EnKF—to infer unobserved scales from inertial range measurements.

+We also report results for the experiment where scales $n = 0,1,2$ are measured.
+Consistent with previous discussion, when large scales (including forced shell $n=0$) are observed continuously, energy accumulation is avoided because of immediate synchronization of large-scale bursts.
+In this case, the optimal choice of $\alpha'$ follows the criterion of minimizing the total MSE on the measured shells, $\sum_{n=0}^2 \langle |u_n - \tilde{u}_n|^2 \rangle_T$, again yielding $\alpha' = 0.1$.
 Finally, although no significant cascade perturbations are observed when $n = 0,1,2$ is measured, \hyperref[fig:comparison_nudging]{Figure~\ref*{fig:comparison_nudging}} confirms that the localized nature of nudging corrections still limits their effectiveness in reconstructing the cascade deeper in the inertial range.
 In contrast, the EnKF successfully infers up to five additional shells beyond those observed, reaching the independence threshold at $n = 10$, compared to $n = 5$ for Nudging.
 In terms of scale separation, this corresponds to a factor of $2^5 = 32$.